Wimbledon Betting – Odds & Offers

 Just behind him in the betting ranking is Novak Djokovic and Marin Cilic.
 Majority of bookies have labelled them both at around 6/1.
 Novak Djokovic, the Serbian international, has 3 Wimbledon titles so he also, as well as Federer, knows what it takes to win the tournament.

 Djokovic has downplayed his chances to the press, which could possibly put people off backing him.
 However never rule him out as it could be a tactical move in order to do all his talking on the court.

 Unless you are a big tennis supporter, you may not have heard of Marin Cilic.
 He is a Croatian Tennis player born in 1988, currently ranked 3rd in the world which is the highest he has ever been ranked.
 Marin Cilic made it to the 2017 Wimbledon Final where he was defeated by the prestigious Roger Federer.

 Alexander Zverev is the unlikely contestant but contender for the Wimbledon 2018 trophy.
 He is of German nationality and was born only in 1997, making him the current youngest player in the ATP top 20.
 He has a family history of tennis expertise with his dad being a former professional and also his younger brother is to follow in his footsteps.
 Most bookies have Alexander Zverev at 18/1 which shows the unlikelihood of him winning the tournament, however, sometimes it’s good to be optimistic and never rule him out.

 Women’s Wimbledon Betting Odds

 This year’s favourite to win the Women’s Wimbledon 2018 trophy is Petra Kvitova.
 Bookies have her at around 5/1 odds to win it which is very good for Tennis bettors.
-Also, by signing up to the suggested sport bookmakers above, you can activate your welcome bonus which in some cases can be used to bet on Wimbledon, increasing your winnings.
+Also, by signing up to the suggested sports bookmakers above, you can activate your welcome bonus which in some cases can be used to bet on any tennis game or even Wimbledon, increasing your winnings.
 Kvitova is a Czech international with 25 career single titles.
 She is currently ranked 7th in the world and has won Wimbledon before so she is not short of experience.